 - To roll the pieces of dough, simply roll them in your hands, making sure you form a smooth top surface of each roll.
 Place the rolls into the greased pan and cover them with plastic wrap to allow them to rise for about an hour.

-Baking Hawaiian Rolls
+How to Store Hawaiian Rolls

-More Bread Recipes?
+More Bread Recipes

 - 1 tablespoon instant yeast,